Void Lensing as a Test of Gravity: Introduction

 where $\rho_{\rm eff}$ is the effective stress-energy contribution of the new field. \item In some models, the new field further acts as an effective source of anisotropic stress.
 As a result, the lensing potential of the void is no longer equal to the gravitational potential experienced by nearby masses, i.e. \mbox{$\Psi_L = (\Phi+\Psi)/2\neq \Psi$}. \end{enumerate} Clearly these two types of modification are partially degenerate in their resulting effects on the lensing shear profile of the void.
 To understand their different influences, consider a situation in which the new field $\phi$ is a subdominant component of the energy density, i.e. $\rho_{\rm eff} \ll \rho_M$ (inside the void, at least).
 Then, the modifications from the first effect above would vanish, while modifications from the second effect would still operate.
 In this paper we will study two gravity models, corresponding to two different terms in the simple galileon Lagrangian.
 We will see that one of these models acts via both the above effects, while the other acts only via the first one.

 A key input to our following calculations is a model for the radial density profile of a void, which can be obtained from fitting to either simulations or galaxy catalogs.
 In this paper we will use two density profiles; one is a simple fit from galaxy catalogs, whilst the other has enhanced flexibility of the type identified in simulations in \cite{Hamaus2014}.
 Comparison with real data will rely on a good understanding of the void-tracer connection; see, for example, work on Halo Occupation Distribution models in \cite{slw2013, slw2014, Nadathur2015b,Pollina2017}.
+Likewise, a high-accuracy analysis will need to account for the possible impact of deviations from GR on galaxy bias relations; in the present work we neglect these, since they are likely to be subdominant to current bias uncertainties within GR itself \cite{Neyrinck2014,bias2016}.

 The structure of this paper is as follows: in \S\ref{sec:models} we introduce the gravity models under study, their background equations and particular features.
 In \S\ref{section:voidcalc} we present the calculation of the tangential shear profile of a void, the results of which are studied in \S\ref{section:theory results}. \S\ref{section:discussion} summarizes our results, caveats, and directions for future work.